autosd-vss-mw/vss-lib/docs/joysticks/tools/README.md

 sudo systemctl stop vss-dbus
 ```

-The tool will detect a connected PS4, PS5 (DualSense), Stadia, PNX Flight Simulator, or Nintendo Switch Pro Controller, log its inputs, and allow motor vibration control for PS4 and PS5 controllers.
+The tool will detect a connected PS4, PS5 (DualSense), Stadia, PNX Flight Simulator, Nintendo Switch Pro, or Xbox One Elite 2 Controller, log its inputs, and allow motor vibration control for PS4 and PS5 controllers.

 ```bash
 sudo ./gaming-controllers